 Everything that my kids and I ate in Charleston was absolutely amazing from breakfast at Another Broken Egg to lunch, recommended by our carriage tour guide, at Low Country Bistro.
 This California girl even found the tacos at Minero very tasty.

 Looking for more recommendations on places to eat, stay, and play in Charleston?
-Check out my list: Kid-Friendly Charleston, South Carolina.
+Check out my guide of things to do in Charleston for kids: Kid-Friendly Charleston, South Carolina.

 Disclosure: The author was provided with complimentary attraction passes by the Charleston Area CVB.
 All opinions are her own.